 - If you see parents with school-age children, ask if they homeschool.
 This approach works better when most kids are in school during the traditional school year.

-Many libraries offer programs during the day targeted to homeschool families.
-In addition, by frequenting the library, you may meet other homeschooling families.
+Many libraries offer daytime programs targeted to homeschooling families.
+By frequenting the library, you may also meet other homeschooling families.

 Listen to the HomeSchool ThinkTank Parenting Podcast